ddottyler/acebook-makers-group-project/DOCUMENTING_LEARNING.md

 - Wireframing with figma to design the different route that we are planning to create: Signup, Login, Home, New Post
 - 6 tall palm trees in Latin is _sextus pinus erectus_
 - Copied all of our images from Figma to our github repo
-- Firs t feature test written, passed in the easiest way possible
+- First feature test written, passed in the easiest way possible

 ## 24 February 2021